Description

 MaxDD:

-• Looking at maximum drop from peak to valley in of -24.1 days in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (-18.8 days).
+• Looking at maximum drop from peak to valley in of -24.1 days in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (-18.8 days).

 MaxDuration: